 Beyond its geological uniqueness are activities like hiking, kayaking, rock climbing, or exploring one of the many floating villages where fishermen bring in their daily catch.
 The downside to all this allure is the large number of unlicensed boats it draws to the bay each day.

 Cat Ba Island has also become a firm favorite with the adventure sports set.
 Indeed, along with Railay Beach in Thailand, it is recognized as one of the top spots in the region for rock climbing.
-Other outdoor pursuits include sailing and kayaking around the karsts.
-Although Halong Bay has arguably been tainted by over-exposure, Bai Tu Long Bay farther east toward China, retains all the majesty of Vietnam’s premier bucket-list natural attraction but sees a fraction of the traffic of its immediate neighbor to the west.
+Other outdoor pursuits include sailing and kayaking around Lan Ha Bay.
+Although Halong Bay has arguably been tainted by overexposure, Bai Tu Long Bay, farther east toward China, retains all the majesty of Vietnam’s premier bucket-list natural attraction but sees a fraction of the traffic of its immediate neighbor to the west.
 Here, visitors will find islands of substantial size with deserted beaches and untamed jungle.

 Halong Bay's 3,000 islands of dolomite and limestone cover a 1,500-square-km (580-square-mile) area, extending across the Gulf of Tonkin nearly to the Chinese border.
 According to legend, this breathtaking land- and seascape was formed by a giant dragon that came barreling out of the mountains toward the ocean—hence the name (Halong translates into "descent of the dragon").
 Geologists are more likely to attribute the formations to sedimentary limestone that formed here between 300 and 500 million years ago, in the Paleozoic Era.
 Over millions of years water receded and exposed the limestone to wind, rain, and tidal erosion.